pawelgrzybek/pawelgrzybek.com/content/posts/2018-04-03-from-jekyll-to-hugo-from-github-pages-to-netlify.md

 ---
 title: "From Jekyll to Hugo!
 From GitHub Pages to Netlify!"
-description: "After a few years of blogging using Jekyll, my website became slow and I stopped enjoying working on fresh content.
+summary: "After a few years of blogging using Jekyll, my website became slow and I stopped enjoying working on fresh content.
 Hugo and Netlify have solved my problem."
 photo: 2018-04-03.jpg
 ---